IVTore/Tore.Memory.BufferPool/README.md

 Behaviours:

+    -   GetBuffer().
-    -   When a buffer is requested from the pool, if there are buffers in the pool, one is returned.
+        A buffer is requested from the pool.
+        If there are buffers in the pool, one is returned.
         Otherwise a new buffer is created and returned.
+    -   PutBuffer().
-    -   When a buffer is returned to the pool, primarily it is checked for null and size, if it fits and the pool is not full, the buffer is cleared and added to the pool.
+        A buffer is returned to the pool.
+        It is checked for null and if the size is ok, if it fits and the pool is not full, the buffer is cleared and added to the pool.
         Otherwise the buffer is discarded.
     -   The pool is thread safe.